 - Preservation: The oil creates an anaerobic barrier that prevents oxidation and deterioration of the fillet.

-- Flavor: A good EVOO provides fruity, bitter, or spicy nuances that complement the anchovy's umami.
+- Flavor: A good EVOO provides fruity, bitter, or spicy notes that complement the umami of the anchovy.

 - Texture: Quality oil keeps the fillet juicy and soft over time.

-Low-end anchovies usually use sunflower oil or refined olive oil (which is technically olive oil but lacks the nuances of extra virgin).
+Lower-grade anchovies often use sunflower oil or refined olive oil (which is technically olive oil but lacks the nuances of extra virgin).
 Premium anchovies use EVOO, and the most exclusive ones even specify the olive variety (Arbequina, Hojiblanca, Picual).

-Tip: The oil from good anchovies should not be thrown away: it can be used to dress salads, toasts, or pasta.
+Tip: The oil from good anchovies is not discarded: it is used to dress salads, toast, or pasta.
 It is liquid gold with all the flavor of the fish.

 When to buy anchovies at Carrefour